DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-> Requesting an overdraft for a wrong account
+> Requesting an overdraft for an incorrect account

 ```
 {